There was a report on NPR this morning about high blood pressure in children.

 It’s not just that kids are eating too much and not exercising enough, it’s that what we’re all eating really isn’t food.

-One doctor I interviewed for the book I’m writing, Michael Klaper, M.D., lamented that much of our daily diet in America is made of “edible, food-like substances.”
+One doctor I interviewed for my book, Your Baby, Your Way: Taking Charge of Your Pregnancy, Childbirth, and Parenting Decisions for a Happier, Healthier Family, Michael Klaper, M.D., lamented that much of our daily diet in America is made of “edible, food-like substances.”

 Klaper is worried about how little attention most doctors pay to nutrition.
 I asked him for an interview him after I read this quote from him: